 The Veterinary Technology program at NDSU maintains a Current Job Openings page on which announcements are posted and can be viewed by anyone with access to this web site.
 There are also a number of web sites dedicated to helping veterinary technicians find jobs.
 Those sites can be viewed on the NAVTA web site, under Career Development.
 Click on the words NAVTA web site to access this site.

-If you are an employer with a job opening, you can email our site manager, Deb Thomson.
+If you are an employer with a job opening, you can email our site manager, Debra Peters.
 She will post your Job Opening on this website.
 Openings are removed 6 weeks after they are listed.
 Please let her know if you would like the opening re-posted or removed early.

 Salaries vary for both the veterinarian and the veterinary technician.
 The average hourly wage for most new veterinary technology graduates is between $10 and $15 per hour.
 Depending on the area of the country you plan on living the salaries can be higher or lower.
 We encourage our students to fill out a comprehensive budget plan, which is provided to them, in order to determine what they need for a salary to make a living.
 With the shortage of graduate technicians there is enough competition to drive salaries higher and to have some bargaining power if more than one employer is seeking to hire you.
 With a BS degree in veterinary technology you will also qualify to apply for many jobs in business, industry, research and government.